louis11-le/ai-book-seeker/README.md

 - Parents struggle to find age-appropriate books for children
 - Hard to discover titles without knowing them in advance
 - Difficult to match books to specific interests, reading levels, and budgets
+- Manual metadata extraction from PDF books is time-consuming and error-prone

 ### Solution: